-When you go to a gallery, and there is a red dot on a painting, it states that the piece of art has been sold and is not available for purchase.
+When you go to a gallery with a red dot on a painting, it states that the piece of art has been sold and is not available for purchase.

 The more sold items you have on display will create more value for your brand.
 It shows new shoppers that your artwork is in demand.

-Clearly, showcase sold items on your gallery and list similar artwork that they might be interested in.
+Showcase sold items on your gallery and list similar artwork they might be interested in.
 This is a great way to promote your other artwork that has not been sold yet.

-It is easy to launch an art gallery but can become challenging when you are trying to design the look and feel of it.
+It is easy to launch an art gallery but can become challenging when trying to design the look and feel of it.

-If you are not careful your site will look messy and confusing visitors.
+If you are not careful, your site will look messy and confuse visitors.

 The outcome will be fewer art sales.